d2l-ai/d2l-en/chapter_preface/preface.md

 precisely how to tweak our code to achieve a desired result.
 Unfortunately, at present, such elegant theories elude us.
-Despite our best attempts, formal explanations for various techniques are still lacking, both because the mathematics to charactize these models can be so difficult and also because serious inquiry on these topics has only just recently kicked into high gear.
+Despite our best attempts, formal explanations for various techniques are still lacking, both because the mathematics to characterize these models can be so difficult and also because serious inquiry on these topics has only just recently kicked into high gear.
 We are hopeful that as the theory of deep learning progresses,